Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 8 November 2024 20.28.10 UTC
+- WIB: Jumat, 8 November 2024 21.25.16 UTC
-- WITA: Jumat, 8 November 2024 21.28.10 UTC
+- WITA: Jumat, 8 November 2024 22.25.16 UTC
-- WIT: Jumat, 8 November 2024 22.28.10 UTC
+- WIT: Jumat, 8 November 2024 23.25.16 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: motivational
+Kategori: nature